d-cook/bootstrap/README.md

 # Bootstrap
 An attempt to bootstrap self-moldable software that is it's own self-contained language, runtime, editor, or whatever else you make it to be.

 This is my "Frankenstein's monster" starting point (as [Alan Kay puts it](https://youtu.be/YyIQKBzIuBY?t=47m) 47:00 - 49:05) for reinventing various approaches to and applications of software.
-The plan is to (1) bootstrap the minimum mechanism (or minimal effort) needed to define, run, edit, and visualize all parts of itself, then (2) use the system to improve and/or bootstrap itself into better things (e.g. rapid development of _other_ "Franks").
-There are limitless directions this can take, but one goal is to bootstrap the power of programming back into itself, and another is to empower non-programmers to make software work for _them_.
+The plan is to (1) [bootstrap the minimum mechanism](#initial-implementation) (or minimal effort) needed to define, run, edit, and visualize all parts of itself, then (2) use that system to [improve and/or bootstrap itself into better things](#further-development--exploration) (e.g. rapid development of _other_ "Franks").

 This _specific_ attempt starts with JavaScript/HTML/CSS as a "given" foundation -- but all in a single flat JavaScript file, since it all must be self-contained.
 No NPM or pacakges; just a very [simple VDOM](https://github.com/d-cook/vdom) implementation pasted directly into it.
 This is both a major shortcut for bootstrapping an initial system into existence, as well as having _immediate_ practicality for generating real-world software.